TavinaC/Water-Bottle-Electrical-Alarm/README.md

 The MVP utilizes an Arduino Uno as its microcontroller and two mini-breadboards so its size is quite substantial but works as a proof of concept.

+Use the website https://cloud.arduino.cc to inject the code into an arduino to run.

 ##### Contributors:
 Code & Electrical: Tavina C. </br>
 3D Designer: Andrea C. </br>